heaticheVY/parth-demo/README.md

 # parth-demo
-This is my first repositiory
+This is my first repositiory.